-The Heartland Clinical Pastoral Education program offers you:
+The Mosaic Life Care Clinical Pastoral Education program offers you:

-- Pastoral supervision by certified faculty in an ACPE accredited CPE center
+- Supervision and evaluation by Certified Clinical Educator in an ACPE accredited CPE center

 - A process method of learning